Tips for running hybrid AGM webcasts in Singapore

 4 Services that a Top Share Registrar Provides

-Unless you are experienced in working with the capital markets, most would be unfamiliar with the differences between the type of services provided by different Share Registry Services providers.
 Some basic roles of a Share Registrar that most are aware of would be maintaining the register of shareholders for their listed and unlisted clients and ensuring that all Corporate Actions are processed according to the regulations listed by the Singapore Exchange (“SGX”).
-However, a top share registrar should go beyond these basic services and add value to their clients by providing a one-stop-shop approach to their service offering.
+However, a top share registrar should go beyond these basic services and add value to their clients by providing a one-stop-shop approach to their service offerings.
 In this article, we’ll discuss the 4 important services a top share registrar should provide.

 An excellent share registrar takes on the task of liaising with regulatory parties such as SGX to ensure important information like the shareholder registers and lists of active shareholders are actively maintained.
-This is a standard service offering for a share registry provider, however, what differs between service providers are their policies and procedures around Personal Data Protection.
+This is a standard service offering for a share registry provider.
+However, what differs between service providers are their policies and procedures around personal data protection.

-02 Meeting Services: AGMs/EGMs/SGMs
+02 Share Registrar Helps Shareholders Communicate with Meeting Services: AGMs/EGMs/SGMs

-Under the Accounting and Corporate Regulatory Authority (“ACRA”) all companies are required to hold Annual General Meetings (“AGM”) within four months after their financial year end (“FYE”).
+Under the Accounting and Corporate Regulatory Authority (“ACRA”), all companies are required to hold Annual General Meetings (“AGM”) within four months after their financial year end (“FYE”).
 An exceptional share registry provider will offer meeting services to ease the stress of arranging for such meetings.

 Other significant shareholder meeting services that a share registrar will provide are Extraordinary General Meetings (“EGMs”) or Special General Meetings (“SGMs”).
-These meetings are typically irregular and usually called for issues that require immediate resolution such as legal matters.
+These meetings are typically irregular and usually call for issues that require immediate resolution, such as legal matters.
 As AGMs and EGMs are often a good gauge for shareholders to judge the company’s status, a successful shareholders’ meeting is crucial to boost stakeholders’ confidence in the company.

-Given AGMs & EGMs involve important stakeholder voting on the passing of resolutions, a holistic package of meeting services should be offered to meet the needs of clients.
+Given AGMs & EGMs involve important stakeholders voting on the passing of resolutions, a holistic package of meeting services should be offered to meet the needs of clients.
 AGMs and EGMs include several key stages: pre-meeting, during the meeting, and post-meeting, each with its own unique set of needs.
 We have listed the services an experienced Share Registrar would provide at each stage below.

 Pre-meeting

-• Advise on event planning including the recommendation of vendors for catering, venues and expected timelines
+• Advise on event planning,including the recommendation of vendors for catering, venues, and expected timelines

 • Prepare and coordinate the printing and sending of Companies’ Annual Reports to shareholders